ARE YOU FACING AN EMERGENCY CUSTODY HEARING IN THE NEAR FUTURE? OR SHOULD YOU PLAN ONE?

 - Please know you are called to a hearing, you must appear or you will be in default and will automatically lose.

 Please check back for future blogs and in the meantime, do not hesitate to call the law offices of Self Legal Group, PLLC for any family law issues you may need help addressing.
-Contact us today to schedule a free 15-minute consultation.
+Contact us today.